J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Fundamentals of quantum mechanics.md

 	- Example: spin
 - To test quantum theory, one must use a _quantum ensemble_ of particles in pre-determined, definite states as wave functions collapse after measurement

-## Compatible and incompatible observables
+## Compatibility and uncertainty
-- For only one given variable $\omega$, one can produce a state with a definite value of $\omega$ by performing a measurement and collapsing the wave function
+- For only one given variable $\omega$, one can _produce a state with a definite value_ of $\omega$ by performing a measurement and collapsing the wave function
 	- The state is not definite if $\Omega$ is degenerate
-- Consider two variables $\omega$ and $\lambda$, measured one after the other
+- Consider two variables $\omega$ and $\lambda$, _measured one after the other_
 	- In general, the final state will not always have a definite value for both
 	- There will be a definite value of both if the eigenkets of $\Omega$ are also eigenkets of $\Lambda$
 	- For the above to be true, a necessary condition is $[\Omega,\Lambda]=0$
 - Compatibility:
-	- If two operators commute, a complete set of simultaneous eigenkets exist, and the observables are _compatible_
+	- If two operators _commute_, a complete set of simultaneous eigenkets exist, and the observables are _compatible_
 	- If they can never commute, they are _incompatible_ (example: $x$ and $p$)

-	- Some pairs of observables have an incomplete set of simultaneous eigenkets
+- If two observables are _incompatible_, since _no simultaneous eigenkets exist_, this introduces some _uncertainty_ when trying to measure the two variables
+- _Position_ and _momentum_ are one such conjugate pair, hence _the classical notion of a path does not exist in quantum mechanics_

 ### Measuring compatible observables
 - If neither operator is degenerate, only one measurement collapses the wave function into a definite state, with $P(\omega,\lambda)=P(\lambda,\omega)$
 - If one of the operators is degenerate, $P(\omega,\lambda)=P(\lambda,\omega)$, but the wave functions after the measurements depends on measurement order
 - If both operators are degenerate, a third compatible must be found to "nail down" the wave function
-	- In general, a complete set of commuting observables exists
+	- In general, a _complete set of commuting observables_ exists

 ## The wave function in different bases
-- $\wv$ itself only exists in Hilbert space, other spaces representing observable quantities are auxiliary finite-dimensional manifolds on which to project $\wv$
+- $\wv$ itself _only exists in Hilbert space_, other spaces representing observable quantities are auxiliary finite-dimensional manifolds on which to _project_ $\wv$
 $$\Psi(x,t)=\braket{x|\Psi(t)}\;\;\;\;\Phi(p,t)=\braket{p|\Psi(t)}$$

-	- Classical: particles are described by a finite number of definite variables
-	- Quantum: particles are described in terms of probabilities for an often infinite range of values
-- As the eigenkets of any [[Operators and observables|operator representing an observable]] span the entire vector space, any wave function can be written in terms of eigenstates:
+- As the eigenkets of any [[Operators, observables and uncertainty|operator representing an observable]] span the entire vector space, any wave function can be written _in terms of eigenstates_:
 $$\begin{aligned}\wv&=\sum_n\ket{q_n}\braket{q_n|\Psi}=\sum_nc_n\ket{q_n} \\ &= \int \ket{q_n}\braket{q_n|\Psi}\,dq = \int c(q)\, \ket{q} \,dq \end{aligned}$$
 - Discrete spectrum: $P(Q=q_n)=|c_n|^2=|\braket{q_n|\Psi}|^2$
 - Continuous spectrum: $P(q<Q<q+dq)=|c(q)|^2\,dq=|\braket{q|\Psi}|^2\,dq$

-- As the wave function is normalised, the coefficients sum/integrate to one
+- As the wave function is _normalised_, the coefficients sum/integrate to one
 $$\sum_n|c_n|^2=\int |c(q)|^2\,dq=1$$
 - As for the expectation value, expanding $\braket{\Psi|\hat{Q}\Psi}$ gives:
 $$\braket{\Psi|\hat{Q}\Psi}=\sum_nq_n|c_n|^2=\int q\,|c(q)|^2\;dq$$